How Much Can I Borrow From My Life Insurance Policy? A Guide

 Factors That Influence the Growth of Cash Value

-Several factors can influence the growth of your policy’s cash value, including the type of life insurance policy, the amount of premiums paid, and the interest rates or investment performance associated with the policy.
+When you borrow from whole life insurance, several factors can influence the growth of your policy’s cash value, including the type of life insurance policy, the amount of premiums paid, and the interest rates or investment performance associated with the policy.
 Whole life insurance policies typically have a guaranteed growth rate, while universal and variable policies may see more fluctuation based on market conditions or investment returns.
 It’s important to consider these factors when estimating how much cash value will be available to borrow.

 Percentage of Cash Value You Can Borrow